MAshhabDev/MAshhabDev/README.md

   <img src="https://komarev.com/ghpvc/?username=MAshhabDev&label=Profile%20Views&color=00D4FF&style=flat" />
 </p>

 <h2>🚀 About Me</h2>

 💻 I’m a **Full-Stack Developer** who loves bringing ideas to life through code.
 I enjoy working across the entire stack, bridging the gap between smooth frontend user experiences and reliable backend architecture.

 🎨 On the **Frontend**, I focus on creating clean, responsive, and high-performance web applications using **React, TypeScript, and Tailwind CSS**.
 I pay close attention to the details that make interfaces intuitive, polished, and enjoyable to use.

-⚙️ On the **Backend**, I have hands-on experience building RESTful APIs with **Node.js, Express.js, PostgresSQL and MongoDB**.
+⚙️ On the **Backend**, I have hands-on experience building RESTful APIs with **Node.js, Express.js, PostgreSQL, and MongoDB**.
 From database design to authentication and CRUD operations, I enjoy developing scalable and maintainable server-side solutions while continuously expanding my backend expertise.

 🤖 I also leverage **AI tools like Cursor, Claude, and ChatGPT** as part of my development workflow.
 I use them to brainstorm ideas, explore architectural approaches, speed up debugging, and improve overall productivity.